1ylwang/HeZhang1994.github.io/README.md

 # Develop Personal Academic Website

-This is a **HTML-CSS** implementation for developing personal academic website with GitHub.io.
+This is an **HTML-CSS** implementation for developing personal academic website with GitHub.io.

 The source template ```SourceTemplate_privy``` is forked from [TEMPLATED](http://templated.co).